 I highly recommend listening to this audio version of the post on SoundCloud!
 In the audio version, I go more in-depth on each topic to discuss and provide tons of guidance!

-Today I'm talking about how you can plan out your business year with a business friend!
+Today I'm talking about how you can do strategic planning for your business year with a business friend!
 If you're anything like me you might work solo.
 I don't have any employees, and my friend Jena is the exact same way.
 So last week, we went to her coworking space, and we helped each other map out things we want to do in our businesses in 2019.
 You guys...
 It was so helpful!
 We got so much done.
 It was awesome having a friend to talk through all of this with, instead of just doing it alone.
 You certainly can set these kinds of goals completely alone, and I've done that before, but it was just so unique to have someone who's a friend AND business owner to bounce ideas off of.
 Jena and I have been friends about a year now, and we've worked together too.
 I did her branding and website design earlier this year!
 It was so fun to get to work together on that.
 We technically have very different businesses in a lot of ways, but we're still both kind of in the online space.
 She is a career coach and does a lot of 1:1 coaching with clients and is also in the process of working on course creation, a podcast, and all kinds of things like that.
 She's a business friend who I trust, and who understands me well because we're real friends.
 Plus, we understand each other's businesses well since we've worked together.

 I'm going to tell you guys about the exact questions we asked, what we talked about... all the nitty-gritty details, so that you guys can do the same kind of thing with your business BFF.
 Plus, enter your info below, to get a free Google Docs template you can download to guide your time together as you plan out your year!